-The Juris Doctor degree requires 85 credit hours (88 credits beginning with the Fall 2009 entering class).
+The Juris Doctor degree requires 88 credit hours.
 The program is three years of full-time study or four years of part-time study.
 All credits must be earned within six years.
 Seton Hall graduates are eligible to take the bar examination in all states.

 Students should ascertain early in their programs of study the particular requirements for admission to the bar of the states in which they intend to practice law.
 Different states have various residency requirements, but in almost all American jurisdictions students must have been in residency in an American Bar Association-accredited school either for 6 full-time semesters (i.e., a minimum of 10 credits) as a full-time student, or 8 part-time semesters (i.e., a minimum of 8 credits) as a part-time student.